equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-can-go-wrong.md

 Issues:

 - Should internal traffic be https as well?
-- What about PKI infrastructure?
+- What about PKI infrastructure for http certs?

 </div>